IoriBranford/beeshooter/genesis/POSTMORTEM.md

 [Aseprite](https://www.aseprite.org/) is the current king of pixel graphic tools.
 Its many conveniences make creating for Genesis and other retro consoles a breeze.

 The original game's level was made in [Tiled](https://www.mapeditor.org/).
-It offers a JavaScript extension API which I used to write an exporter to C source code.
+It offers a JavaScript API which I used to write a plugin exporting the level in the game's level format.

 Any performance issues can be investigated with [md-profiler](https://github.com/Tails8521/md-profiler) and a special [profiling version of BlastEm](https://github.com/Tails8521/blastem).